Kurento/kurento/source/tutorials/node/module-1-pointerdetector.rst

     sudo apt-get install kms-pointerdetector

-Be sure to have installed `Node.js`:term: and `Bower`:term: in your system.
+Be sure to have installed `Node.js`:term: in your system.
 In an Ubuntu machine, you can install both as follows:

 .. sourcecode:: sh

    curl -sL https://deb.nodesource.com/setup | sudo bash -
-   sudo apt-get install -y nodejs sudo npm install -g bower
+   sudo apt-get install -y nodejs

 To launch the application you need to clone the GitHub project where this demo is hosted and then install and run it, as follows: